jennifer/network-server/README.md

 # Gallery

-https://website-gallery.herokuapp.com/

-Demo account
-* Username: demo
-* Password: password

-## About

 Collect websites for design inspiration.
 Submit a URL, tag the website's best elements, and take notes.
 The Gallery app takes a screenshot of the website and displays it in an image gallery.
 Mouse over each image (or tap on a touchscreen) to display title, tags, and notes.
 Click an image to edit the entry or to visit the website.
 Need a design idea?
 Filter the collection by elements and get inspired.

+https://website-gallery.herokuapp.com/

+Username: demo / Password: password

 ## Motivation